sdev9414/AmazonHomePage-Clone/README.md

 # AmazonHomePage-Clone
-A clone for amazon's home page
+A basic clone for amazon's home page with CSS